Is Donating Eggs Painful? What to Expect Dec 11, 2023 | by Lucy Solie-Vilker, Program Director

 Prioritize Your Health and Wellness to Minimize Discomfort

 To set yourself up for the best experience, it’s important to prioritize your health and wellness throughout your cycle.
-We recommend increasing your electrolytes, fiber, and protein intake.
-Additionally, getting plenty of rest and avoiding strenuous activities can help speed up your recovery.
+For nutrition, increasing your electrolytes, fiber, and protein intake can be helpful.
+Additionally, getting plenty of rest, staying hydrated, and avoiding strenuous activities can help speed up your recovery.
 Taking care of your physical and mental health will help you feel more comfortable and will also increase your chance of having a successful cycle.

 Conclusion: Is It Painful to Donate Eggs?